UPSC CSE 2021 final result declared; here’s download link

 - On the homepage, click on “Final Result: Civil Services (Main) Examination, 2021”

-- The result will appear on the screen
+- The UPSC CSE result merit list will appear on the screen

 - Check and download the result

-Direct link to the CSE final result 2021.
+Direct link to the UPSC CSE final result 2021.

+Marks of the candidates will be available on the website within 15 days from the date of declaration of result.

+UPSC announced the CSE Mains 2021 result on March 17.
+Personality Tests (Interviews) of shortlisted candidates was conducted from April 5 to May 26.

 For more details, candidates are advised to visit the official website here.